EpicEric/sandhole/book/src/cli.md

           [default: 256]

       <b>--pool-timeout</b> &lt;DURATION&gt;
           How long to wait for a connection to be available in the pool before being timed out.

           By default, connections are immediately timed out when the pool is exhausted.

+      <b>--max-simultaneous-connections-per-ip</b> &lt;SIZE&gt;
+          Maximum number of simultaneous connections per IP to a proxied service.
+The maximum is 65535.

+          A low value may lead to client side disruptions, while a high value may lead to denial-of-service.

+          [default: 16]

       <b>--ssh-keepalive-interval</b> &lt;DURATION&gt;
           How long to wait between each keepalive message that is sent to an